theShortJ/iSocial-MERN/README.md

 9. Delete Profile with Posts.

 Adacnced Features:
-1. Cache Implementation using REDIS
+1. Cache Implementation using REDIS.
+2. Automated Headless Browser Testing.

 The app is deployed in Heroku through Git.
 Please find the url above to access it.